M3ssman/spaceinvaders-104/README.md

 # Space Invaders 104

 ## Description

 Space Invaders 104 is the last stage of [Kevin Glass] ' famous Series of Java2D Game Programming Tutorials.
 See the [original tutorial] for further explanations.

 ## Features
-This Version extends the [101 maven tutorial] by [marcliberatore] to handles native Dependencies required for [OpenGL] using [Apache Maven] as Dependency and Build Tool.
-It integrates the Shift from GAGE-Timer to System.nanoTime() from the [102 maven tutorial].
+* Extends [101 maven tutorial] by [marcliberatore] to handles native Dependencies for [OpenGL]
+* Uses [Apache Maven] as Dependency and Build Tool
+* Follows [OpenGL 2] - Specification
+* Integrates Shift from GAGE-Timer to System.nanoTime() introduced by [102 maven tutorial].

 The [maven natives] plugin as demonstrated by the [maven-nativedependencies-example] creates a Distribution containing Native Libraries for Windows and *nix-Plattforms.
-These Libraries are required by [LWJGL] and [JOGL] for work.
+These Libraries are required by [LWJGL] and [JOGL].
 More Details can be found at [LWJGL Maven Integration].
-Please note, that it currently still uses the older [LWJGL] 2.x-Series.

 ### OpenGL on Windows and Ubuntu
 There's is an obvious Difference between the Java2D Implementations for Windows 7 and Ubuntu 14.04.